 Everyone was interested in implementing HLS but the high latency was a serious roadblock.
 So, devs and enthusiasts started to find workarounds to reduce latency and refine the protocol for effective usage.
 Some of these practices offered such positive results that they started becoming a silent standard along with the HLS specification.
 Two of these practices are listed below:

 When Apple introduced HLS, the typical segment size was 10 seconds.
 Most HLS implementers found it too long because of which Apple decided to reduce it to 6 seconds.
-The overall latency can reduced by reducing segment size and the buffer size of the player.
+The overall latency can be reduced by reducing segment size and the buffer size of the player.

 However, this carries some issues.
-Some of them include increased overall bitrate, buffering or jitter for devices with inferior network conditions.
+Some of them include increased overall bitrate, buffering, or jitter for devices with inferior network conditions.
 The ideal segment size should be decided based on the target audience and could be in the range of 2 to 4 seconds.

-The main reason HLS is used for live streaming is the scalability, reliability and player compatibility it provides across all platforms, especially when compared to other protocols.
+The main reason HLS is used for live streaming is the scalability, reliability, and player compatibility it provides across all platforms, especially when compared to other protocols.
 This has made HLS irreplaceable for video delivery so far.

-But the first mile contribution (also known as ingest) from the HLS stack can be replaced with lower latency protocols to reduce overall latency.
+But the first-mile contribution (also known as ingest) from the HLS stack can be replaced with lower latency protocols to reduce overall latency.

 The HLS ingest is usually replaced by RTMP ingest, which enjoys wide support for encoders/services and has proved to be a cost-effective solution.
 The stream ingested with RTMP is then transcoded to support HLS with the help of a media server before serving the content.
 Even though there have been experiments with other protocols such as WebRTC, SRT for the ingest part, RTMP remains the most popular option.

 The latency in HLS started posing a significant hurdle, leading to less than stellar user experiences.
-This was becoming more frequent since HLS was being widely adopted around the world.
+This was becoming more frequent since HLS was widely adopted around the world.
 Tuning HLS wasn’t enough and everyone was looking for better and more sustainable solutions.

 DASH, the main competitor for HLS came up with a low latency solution based on chunked CMAF in 2017, following which a community-based low latency HLS solution (L-HLS) was drafted in the year 2018.
-This variant was heavily inspired from the Periscope’s LHLS and leveraged Chunked Transfer Encoding (CTE) to reduce latency.
-This variant is often referred to Community Low Latency HLS (CL-HLS).
+This variant was heavily inspired from Periscope’s LHLS and leveraged Chunked Transfer Encoding (CTE) to reduce latency.
+This variant is often referred to as Community Low Latency HLS (CL-HLS).

-While this version of HLS was gaining popularity, Apple decided to release their own extension of the protocol called Low Latency HLS (LL-HLS) in 2019.
+While this version of HLS was gaining popularity, Apple decided to release its own extension of the protocol called Low Latency HLS (LL-HLS) in 2019.
 This is often referred to as Apple Low Latency HLS (ALHLS).
 This version of HLS offered low latency comparable to the CL-HLS and promised compatibility with Apple devices.
 Since then, LL-HLS has been merged into the HLS specification and has technically become a single protocol.

 In this section, we’ll explore the changes LL-HLS brings to HLS, making low latency streaming possible.
-This protocol came with 2 main changes in spec, responsible for its low latency nature.
+This protocol came with 2 main changes in the spec, responsible for its low latency nature.
 One is to divide the segments into parts and deliver them as soon as they’re available.
 The other is to inform the player about the data to be loaded next before said data is even available.